Amazon Echo (4th Gen) vs. Sonos One: Which should you buy?

 Amazon Echo vs Sonos One: Which should you buy?

-Die-hard Sonos speaker users aside, it's become harder to justify the high cost of the Sonos One in 2020, with the latest Amazon Echo and the Nest Audio making big additions to their smart assistant features at a lower price.
-The new Echo's second tweeter makes us hope that it'll be the best-sounding Echo yet, particularly for high-pitch audio.
+Die-hard Sonos speaker users aside, it's hard to justify the high cost of the Sonos One in 2020, with the latest Amazon Echo and the Nest Audio making big additions to their smart assistant features at a lower price.

 You may prefer Sonos thanks to its S2 app serving as a one-stop library for all your music streaming platforms, so you don't need to worry about connecting your phone via Bluetooth.
 If you use iOS devices, AirPlay 2 is an effective alternative to Bluetooth, but Android users will likely miss having that Bluetooth option, and the Sonos One just doesn't pick up voice commands as effectively as an Echo.

-Ultimately, the latest additions to the Amazon Echo has only made the Amazon Echo vs Sonos One choice easier compared to last year.
-Unless you have a specific device like a Sonos soundbar, iPhone, Apple TV or Google Assistant-compatible tech, the Echo should be your first choice.
+Unless you have a specific device like a Sonos soundbar, iPhone, Apple TV, or Google Assistant-compatible tech that makes the Sonos One the better choice, we'd recommend the Echo as a more affordable choice.

 Amazon Echo (4th Gen)